A-lone-Contributer/Batch-Downloader/README.md

 Give the path where you want to download without any quotes or any other character.
 Enter the start and end range (both should be specified)

+# NOTE :
+WORKS FOR THE FILES DIRECTORY WHERE THERE IS A videos.txt FILE.

 # Requirements
 Python 3.6 or above